 When Art Modell bought the franchise, he deemed the Cleveland Browns’ emblem too childish and discarded it.
 In the mid-1960s, a new logo was created: a dark orange helmet with a white stripe on top and a black outline.

-This sports form is depicted from the side.
+This sports form is depicted in profile.
 It has a gray face shield and is adorned with the intersecting letters “CB” in brown, outlined in white, symbolizing the city and its nickname, the Cleveland Browns.
 The font does not contain serifs.
 This version of the Cleveland Browns emblem was never used in games.

 1970 – 1985

-After the AFL and NFL merger in 1969, the football club left the cartoonish Brownie Elf in the past.
+After the AFL-NFL merger in 1969, the football club left the cartoonish Brownie Elf behind.
 In 1970, they used a logo similar to the unused 1956 version.
 Only minor changes were made:

 - Three gray dots were removed.